 Combination of techniques

 It’s easy to go through this list of techniques, then go through some online lessons (from Liberty Park Music or some other website) to pick them up, but the hard part really isn’t learning the techniques in isolation.
-Rather, the hard part is putting these techniques in musical context, and combining and chaining these techniques with each other.
+Rather, the hard part is putting these techniques in musical context, and combining and chaining these techniques together.
 When observing guitarists that play at a high level, you will notice that they’re often blending techniques together to get a specific phrasing or ornamentation.
 The same is true in Mayer’s case; he’s often combining bends with vibratos, slides or hammer-ons/pull-offs with grace notes, rakes with slaps, and many more combinations.

 The best way to learn how to combine some of these techniques together is to learn songs that use them in different combinations.